pnnl/deimos/docs/source/project_info/contributing.rst

 Fix Bugs
 ========

-Look through the Github issues for bugs.
+Look through the GitHub issues for bugs.
-If you want to start working on a bug, please write short message on the issue tracker to prevent duplicate work.
+If you want to start working on a bug, please write a short message on the issue tracker to prevent duplicate work.
 Bugfixes should be submitted as pull requests.

 Implement Features
 ==================

-Look through the Github issues for features.
+Look through the GitHub issues for features.
-If you want to start working on an issue, please write short message on the issue tracker to prevent duplicate work.
+If you want to start working on an issue, please write a short message on the issue tracker to prevent duplicate work.
 Implemented features should be submitted as pull requests.

 Write Documentation